Inhumans (TV series): Cancellation and future

 By September 2017, Buck had a general plan for the first three seasons of the series and said there would always be different places to take the main characters.
 He added that there was a set point from where work on a second season would start.
 Nellie Andreeva of Deadline Hollywood labelled the first season "underwhelming", and considered the series "dead" by March 2018.
 On May 11, ABC officially canceled Inhumans.

 Mount acknowledged rumors in October 2019 that a rebooted version of the Inhumans was being planned for Disney+, potentially starring Vin Diesel (the voice of Groot in the MCU films) who had campaigned to portray Black Bolt before Mount was cast.
 Mount expressed support for such a reboot, hoping the property would get "another shot" with "the right home, the right tone, and the right vision overall".
-Mount reprised his role in the Marvel Studios film Doctor Strange in the Multiverse of Madness (2022), portraying a different version of the character from Earth-838 which is an alternate universe to the main MCU.
+Mount reprised his role in the Marvel Studios film Doctor Strange in the Multiverse of Madness (2022), portraying a different version of the character from Earth-838, which is an alternate universe from the main MCU.
 His costume in the film is closer to its comic book design.